 The Contractor must demonstrate on a scheduled basis that the remote site is fully functional by operating in production from that site upon request of the State.
 It must have a Backup Mirror Configuration, meaning the remote backup systems have the same processing capacity and architecture as the primary site systems.
 These systems must also have the same secure connection specifications (see above) as the primary site systems.

-The Contractor must provide an alternate means of authorization of WIC EBT transactions during short-term outages when switching over to the back-up site is not considered appropriate.
-This requirement must include a methodology by which the Contractor must notify both the State and the WIC-vendor that an outage is occurring and provide an alternate means of obtaining authorizations.
+The Contractor must provide a methodology by which the Contractor must notify both the State and the WIC-vendor that an outage is occurring.

 The Contractor must advise the State immediately upon recognition that a switch to the back-up site is required.
 If the Contractor is providing services to multiple States or other processing services, the disaster recovery plan must address the timing and order of recovery for Indiana’s system as compared to the other entities being processed.
 The recovery of Indiana’s system must not be delayed because the Contractor is recovering other customer’s systems.